 Closely based on the fictional Squid Game, the real-life version will have 30 contestants dress up in green tracksuits and compete in hopes of coming out tops.
 Of course, staff will wear the red uniforms and masks with the iconic circle, triangle, and square outfits.

 The event, which is meant to educate the United Arab Emirates to learn more about Korean culture, will also feature four of the six games from the K-drama show, with ddakji added as the fifth.

 “The games seemed a bit brutal in the series to maximise the dramatic element, however, actually all the games in the series are popular games played by Korean children,” said The Korean Cultural Center.

-Of course, nobody will actually die in the upcoming Squid Game event.
+Of course, nobody will actually die in the real-life version of Squid Game.
 The guns have been replaced with sponge guns and the games played with safety precautions in place.

 The Korean Cultural Center hopes the popularity of the event will lead to more events and an increased interest in Korean culture.